hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 their benefits will fade.

 Indices are the most flexible.
 You can usually define as many as you want.
-But bear in mind that each index takes up space and slows down writes.
+But bear in mind that each index takes up space and slows down writes to the corresponding table.

-Let's see how we can speed up a very simple query by adding a very simple index.
+Let's see how we can speed up a simple query by adding an index.
 Suppose, we want to count posts created during a certain time period.
 ```sql
 select count(*) as post_count